Contact Us for a Free Consultation (213) 542-0979

 Another angle that can be used in some cases is, instead of terminating the probation early, which is not always that easy, if you're convicted of a felony, what you can do is try to get it reduced to a misdemeanor if it's the right type of charge.
 This is described under California Penal Code 17b.

-It has to be a wobbler and then if it's reduced to a misdemeanor, you no longer have to pay the probation department.
-You no longer have to report to probation.
-You can travel anywhere you want.
+It has to be a wobbler, which means it's a charge that can be prosecuted as either a felony or a misdemeanor, and then if it's reduced to a misdemeanor, you no longer have to pay the probation department, report to probation, or travel anywhere you want.

 So, there are all sorts of different angles.
-It depends on the judge you're in front of, who the prosecutor is.
+It depends on the judge you're in front of and who the prosecutor is.
 So, your first most if you're trying to terminate your probation early in Los Angeles is to sit down with an attorney who knows the courtroom where your case is pending because they're going to know the judge's tendencies.
-They're going to know the chances of getting that probation terminated early.
+They're going to know the chances of getting that probation terminated early, providing you with the reassurance and confidence you need.

-One key thing is, if you can convince the prosecutor to not object to the probation being terminated early, then you're in a real power position because the judge is going to look and say alright, both these guys want to do it.
+One key thing is that if you can convince the prosecutor not to object to the probation being terminated early, then you're in a real power position because the judge is going to say, "Alright, both these guys want to do it."
+The prosecutor's agreement is a significant factor in the judge's decision.

-It's one less case I have to monitor and deal with.
-So, most of the time the judge is going to agree to it.
-But realize, once you're on probation, you're on probation to the judge.
-So, the judge is the one who has the ultimate say whether your probation is terminated early, whether your charges were reduced down to a misdemeanor.
+It's one less case I have to monitor and deal with, so most of the time, the judge is going to agree to it.
+But realize that once you're on probation, you're on probation to the judge.
+So, the judge has the ultimate say in whether your probation is terminated early or whether your charges are reduced to a misdemeanor, making you fully aware of the process and the judge's role.

 About the Author